Glenn Hall (rugby league): 2010

-2011-2015
+2011–2015

 In January 2011, Hall signed a two-year contract to play for the North Queensland Cowboys.
 He was named in the North Queensland leadership group and was also one of their vice-captains.
 That season, Hall played 23 games for the club and was a member of the teams finals match against the Manly-Warringah Sea Eagles, starting the game in the second-row.
 He averaged 24 tackles and 70 metres a game.

 On 25 May 2012, Hall re-signed with the North Queensland club until the end of the 2013 NRL season.
 He played 23 games, scoring 4 tries and starting the majority of his games in the second-row.

 In round 10 of 2013 NRL season, Hall played his 150th NRL game in the Cowboys' 12–8 loss to the Sydney Roosters.
 Later that year, he-signed a one-year contract extension with the Cowboys.

 On 10 October 2014, Hall extended his stay with North Queensland for a further season, re-signing with the club until the end of 2015.

 On 31 August 2015, Hall announced his retirement from rugby league at the end of the 2015 NRL season.

 On 27 September 2015, Hall played in the Townsville Blackhawks Intrust Super Cup Grand Final loss to the Ipswich Jets.

+Post playing

+As of 2020, Hall has been in a behind the scenes role at the North Queensland Cowboys.